Full Time Faculty Members

 B.Sc. degree: Ankara University, Department of International Relations, (1989)

-Before joining MEF University in 2014, she taught courses at Boğaziçi University, Istanbul Kemerburgaz University, Istanbul Bilgi University and the University of Virginia.
-Her research interests include European Union conditionality and enlargement, Europeanization, democratization, European integration, Turkey–EU relations and Turkish politics.
+Before joining MEF University in 2014, Dr. Saatçioğlu taught courses at Boğaziçi University, Altınbaş University, Istanbul Bilgi University and the University of Virginia.
+Her primary research interests include EU-Turkey relations, European Union conditionality, Europeanization, European foreign policy and Turkish politics.
 Her work has been published in international edited volumes as well as academic journals including South European Society and Politics, Journal of Balkan and Near Eastern Studies, Democratization, Turkish Studies, Uluslararası İlişkiler (Journal of International Relations) and Insight Turkey.

 Personal website: https://mef1.academia.edu/BekenSaatcioglu